 During your first week of learning, you’ll have mad fun.
 Heck, if you are like most people, you’ll pick up the basics pretty fast.
 After your first session, you’ll be able to do some turns on the beginner slopes.
 And by the end of the first week, your skill will have grown to intermediate/blue slope level.
-What makes it easy is the fact that your legs are separate.
+What it might make it easier to learn is the fact that your legs are separate.
 As such, on beginner slopes (low speeds), you can always regain your balance by throwing out one leg.
 It’s like learning how to walk, but with skis.

 With snowboarding, things are a little different.
 During your first 3 sessions, you should be prepared to fall- a lot.
 You’ll feel like snowboarding is not the sport for you.
 With every tumble, you’ll get closer and closer to calling it quits.
 But before you do, encourage yourself to take one more try, and another, and another until you finally have it right.
 There’s always light at the end of the dark tunnel.
 For most people, it takes a couple of days before it clicks and they start making real progress.